High Contrast Ratios Bring Your Vision to Life

 So what are the factors that influence contrast ratio?

 The driver of contrast ratio is Native LCD technology: VA vs IPS vs TN.

 Vertical alignment technology

 Of all the native technologies available, from Twisted Neumatic (TN) to In-plane Switching (IPS), to Vertical Alignment (VA), or even the latest Super Vertical Alignment (SVA)—the VA and SVA are the undisputed leaders when it comes to contrast ratio.
 In VA panels, the liquid crystals align naturally to the glass, which produces a broader contrast.
 VA panels also minimize light leakage, which keeps backlight from passing through so the deepest blacks and brightest whites appear flawless and highlight better clarity and uniformity.
 As well, VA contributes to crisper contrast without using more power.

-In addition, contrast ratio is influences by these external factors in the real environment:
+In addition, the contrast ratio is influenced by these external factors in the real environment:

 - Display native brightness (backlight unit and transmittance)

 - Ambient light conditions

 In order to understand how the contrast property changes, we must look at how display brightness, low reflection coating, and ambient light contribute to perceived contrast ratios.

 Display brightness is a key determinant of the contrast ratio in the real environment, as it directly counters the effects of external light upon the display.
 In order to maintain high-quality contrast ratios, the display’s contrast is in direct proportion to the luminance of the backlight.
 Specifically, in outdoor usage, Samsung Display offers the brightest panels available on the market today with luminosity levels as high as 5,000 nits, combating the detrimental effects of ambient light on the proficiency of the display.